krogersst/krogersst.github.io/_drafts/2018-11-10-kentucky-authors-cook.md

 **Instructions**
 Preheat oven to 400 degrees.

 Mix milk, salt, and sugar in pot, heat to "moderate temperature".
 Remove from heat and add 1¼ cup corn meal.
-Stir and return to heat until ?
+Stir and return to heat until mush.
 Meanwhile, beat together eggs, baking powder, cold water and butter.
 Then beat the egg mixture into the mush and pour into greased casserole or pan.
 Bake about 25 to 30 minutes.

+Sidney Saylor Farr
+*Berea, KY*

+*My Appalachia: a memoir*
+K B F2398 2007
+*More than moonshine: Appalachian recipes and recollections* K 641.5 F239m
+*Appalachian women: an annotated bibliography*
+KR 305.4016 F239a